MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2historychangedeventhandler.md

   : public IUnknown
 ```

-The caller implements this interface to receive the HistoryChanged event.
+Receives `HistoryChanged` events.

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[Invoke](#invoke) | There are no event args and the args parameter will be null.
+[Invoke](#invoke) | Provides the event args for the corresponding event.

 ## Members

 #### Invoke

-There are no event args and the args parameter will be null.
+Provides the event args for the corresponding event.

 > public HRESULT [Invoke](#invoke)([ICoreWebView2](icorewebview2.md) * sender, IUnknown * args)

+No event args exist and the `args` parameter is set to `null`.